 The relationship between climate change and human mobility is complex.
-In face of gradual shifts in the climate, some people may choose to migrate as a way of adapting.
-Extreme weather events could force people to move within their own country or flee across borders, while others, who feel the need and desire to migrate but do not have the possibility to do so, can become “trapped” in vulnerable areas.
+In the face of gradual shifts in the climate, some people may choose to migrate as a way of adapting.
+Extreme weather events could force people to move within their own country or flee across borders, while others who feel the need and desire to migrate but do not have the possibility to do so can become ‘trapped’ in vulnerable areas.
 Climate-induced human mobility functions as an umbrella term that refers to all aspects of movements of people by sudden or slow-onset events related to climate change.
-In the context of the United Nations Framework Convention on Climate Change (UNFCCC) three types of climate-induced human mobility are differentiated: migration, displacement and planned relocation.
+In the context of the United Nations Framework Convention on Climate Change (UNFCCC), three types of climate-induced human mobility are differentiated: migration, displacement and planned relocation.

 What influences a human mobility decision?

 The factors influencing a migration decision are complex and climate change has an effect on multiple drivers of migration at different levels.
-Climate change-related impacts, such as rising sea levels, changing rainfall patterns and increasing temperatures, intersect with existing constraints such as socio-economic, political, demographic, and environmental issues, further aggravating existing vulnerabilities and pressures.
-There may also be other intervening obstacles and facilitators such as political and legal frameworks or social networks on the meso level, and personal and household characteristics such as age, education, and preferences that may influence the decision to move on a micro level.
+Climate change-related impacts, such as rising sea levels, changing rainfall patterns and increasing temperatures, intersect with existing constraints such as socio-economic, political, demographic and environmental issues, further aggravating existing vulnerabilities and pressures.
+There may also be other intervening obstacles and facilitators such as political and legal frameworks or social networks on the meso level, and personal and household characteristics such as age, education, and preferences that may influence the decision to move on a micro level (see figure below).

 Forecasts: Can we predict how many people will move in the future?